Walt Disney World has officially re-opened and is getting back to business!

 The monorail has had its fair share of updates too!
 Cars are now split in half using a piece of vinyl meant to create a barrier between the two sides.
 Those of you who are uncomfortable in crowds should be aware that the fabric barrier is pretty flimsy and there are large gaps around the barrier and seats.
 It’s a “protective barrier” but in the loosest sense of the term!

-Guests are sat one travel group per bench.
-You won’t be seated with strangers on your same bench, but you will most likely be seated opposite of another group.
+Guests are sat one travel group per bench on some monorails.
+In these cases, you will most likely be seated opposite of another group.
 There also might be a group seated on the bench behind you, in the other portion of the car.
 With those 1-2 inch gaps between the seat and the barrier, you’d be well within six feet of that group should one of them cough or sneeze.

 Check out the ferry if this makes you uncomfortable.
 Given the crowd levels and time of day, you might have a better chance of distancing yourself on the boat rather than the monorail.